-1 Method Description con- Constructor.
-The constructor must be provided by a struct(Zend\Ldap\Collection\Ite ration distributed and the second \$iterator) Zend\Ldap\Collection\Iterator\Default is the default implementation for iterating ext/ldap results. boolean close() Closes the internal iterator.
+Method Description con- Constructor.
+The constructor must be provided by a struct(Zend\Ldap\Collection\Ite ration distribute of the real result iteration. \$iterator) Zend\Ldap\Collection\Iterator\Default is the default implementation for iterating ext/ldap results. boolean close() Closes the internal iterator.
 This is also called in the destructor. array toArray() Returns all entries as an array. array getFirst() Returns the first entry in the collection or NULL if the collection is empty.